 Environmental Law Lesson Plan:

-- Show students the impacts that individuals can have on common resources;
+- Show students the impacts that individuals, government, and companies can have on common resources;

-- Understand and identify ways that individuals and governments can protect our common resources; and
+- Understand and identify ways that we can better protect our common property; and

 - Gain awareness of environmental issues through a discussion of laws and hypothetical scenarios.

-Understand the principle of the Tragedy of the Commons as articulated by Garrett Hardin;
+Understand and critique the principle of the Tragedy of the Commons;

-Understand the difference between government regulation and private property; and
+Understand the differences between government regulation, private property, and community management; and

-Identify instances where the Tragedy of the Commons could occur.
+Identify instances where the mismanagement of resources could occur.